Sapakoff: Surreal Williams-Brice Stadium renovation tour amid COVID concerns

 Williams-Brice Stadium, except for the backdrop of the University of South Carolina ranking second among the nation's colleges in COVID-19 cases, looked better than ever.

-The stadium tweaks Tanner officially unveiled during a media tour Thursday includes four club levels and suite areas totaling 8,650 new seats.
+The stadium tweaks Tanner officially unveiled during a media tour Thursday include four club levels and suite areas totaling 8,650 new seats.

 “It’s the largest renovation in the history of this stadium,” Tanner said.